lucidspriter/SpriterPlusPlus/README.md

 ### Additional options
 #### Error output
-In Settings.cpp there is a function pointer to a callback function to display error messages ErrorFunctionPointer Settings::errFunction;
+In Settings.cpp there is a function pointer to a callback function to display error messages:
+* ErrorFunctionPointer Settings::errFunction;

 Any function with the signature void myErrorFunction(const std::string &errorMessage) can be used here.